 UK and overseas residents who move in and out of the UK

-This note considers the jurisdictional scope of the UK income tax charges on ERS.
+This Practice Note considers the jurisdictional scope of the UK income tax charges on ERS.

 For details of the PAYE and NICs implications for the employing company, see Practice Notes: PAYE—readily convertible assets, intermediaries and jurisdictional scope—Jurisdictional scope and NICs implications of employment-related securities and securities options.